dmandala/morse/README.md

 ## The Story

-    I got a client that had a specific need that could not be met at the local electronics store or Amazon.
+    I found a client that had a specific need that could not be met at the local electronics store or Amazon.
 He wanted a portable device that could transmit paragraphs of text as Morse code at different speeds and loop forever.
 He need both the hardware and the software to be solved.